landlab/landlab/README.rst

 .. start-install-source

-*landlab* is actively being developed on GitHub, where the code is freely-available.
+*landlab* is actively being developed on GitHub, where the code is freely available.
 If you would like to modify or contribute code, you can either clone our repository